 For more years than not, I have bought into the idea that if I wasn’t cattle-prodding myself, I wasn’t going to excel.

 If I was too tuned into how I was feeling or what I needed, I wouldn’t move forward in school, life, etc. I was a militant worker, and if each task didn’t produce hail storms of stress, I wasn’t working hard enough.

-So, how can you be nice to yourself and continue to feel like you are making progress?
+So, how am I nice to myself while continuing to feel like I am making progress?

-For one, allow yourself to have an “off” day.
+For one, I allow myself to have an “off” day.
 You think Hillary Clinton doesn’t have days like this?
 We all do, and self-punishment will only push you further into thinking you’re failing in some way.
 Allowing yourself to have an off day is like a trust fall, because your instinct in the moment might be to criticize yourself for an undone to-do list or an unmet deadline.
-Tell yourself you’ll let yourself be off your game for just one day, and see how you feel the next day.
+Tell yourself you’ll let yourself be off your game for just one day.
+And see how you feel the next day.
 My guess is you’ll feel restored and ready to tackle those to-dos.

 It’s important to remember that moving forward without punishing yourself is not about what you do, but how you do it.
 Being nice to yourself does not necessarily mean cancelling a meeting or leaving your laundry undone (although you may need to cancel a meeting or skip that second load sometimes, and that’s ok).

 Being nice to yourself means approaching each day and each task with kindness toward yourself.